Trump hits China with more tariffs, says Xi moving too slow on trade

 By Andrea Shalal and Alexandra Alper

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he would impose a 10% tariff on $300 billion of Chinese imports from Sept.
+WASHINGTON (Reuters) - U.S. President Donald Trump said he plans to impose a 10% tariff on $300 billion of Chinese imports from Sept.
 1 and could raise tariffs further if China’s President Xi Jinping fails to move more quickly to strike a trade deal.

-The announcement extends Trump’s trade tariffs to nearly all China’s imports into the United States and marks an abrupt end to a temporary truce in a trade war that has disrupted global supply chains and roiled financial markets.
+The announcement on Thursday extends Trump’s trade tariffs to nearly all China’s imports into the United States and marks an abrupt end to a temporary truce in a trade war that has disrupted global supply chains and roiled financial markets.

 “I think President Xi ... wants to make a deal, but frankly, he’s not going fast enough,” Trump said.